Germany - Climate

 At a glance

-Germany is the largest donor country to climate projects
+Germany is the second-largest donor country to climate projects

-Germany is the largest donor country to climate projects.
-US$8.3 billion of its official development assistance (ODA) was spent on targeted action against climate change as a principal or significant objective in 2019 (see box).
-This corresponds to 43% of Germany’s bilateral allocable ODA, which is well above the Organisation for Economic Cooperation and Development (OECD) Development Assistance Committee (DAC) average of 23% for climate projects and makes Germany the third-largest donor in relative terms.
+Germany is the second-largest donor country to climate projects in absolute terms.
+US$8.2 billion of its official development assistance (ODA) was spent on targeted action against climate change as a principal or significant objective in 2020 (see box).
+This corresponds to 35% of Germany’s bilateral allocable ODA, which is well above the Organisation for Economic Cooperation and Development (OECD) Development Assistance Committee (DAC) average of 23% for climate projects and makes Germany the seventh-largest donor in relative terms.

-Germany’s funding in this sector has increased over the last years, rising by 49% since 2015 when it allocated US$5.5 billion.
-Funding spiked by 29% between 2015 and 2016 following the Paris Climate Agreement.
+Germany’s funding in this sector has increased over the last five years, rising by 10% since 2016 when it allocated US$7.5 billion to climate.

 Climate finance: funding for projects tagged in the OECD’s Creditor Reporting System (CRS) database with the Rio markers for climate change mitigation and/or climate change adaptation.
 Projects can be tagged with either or both markers.